mimshwright/commonwealth.js/README.md

 - Unique features that take advantage of JS's particular architecture
 - Easy to understand and very straightforward to implement
 - Based on Practical use cases rather than pure theory
 - Super testy!
-Created by TDD.
+Created by TDD with QUnit.
 [Check out the test suite](http://htmlpreview.github.com/?http://github.com/mimshwright/commonwealth.js/master/test/index.html)

-##Why Commonwealth
+More to come...